Assa Traoré: Marche pour Adama

 Until the murder of George Floyd sparked global protests, Traoré had been largely unsuccessful in her (alleged) attempts to combat institutionalised racism in France.
 Traoré spoke at the "Marche pour Adama" (March for Adama), the gathering of 2,700 people in honour of Adama Traoré.
 The march was held on July 18, 2020 (Adama's birthday) in Val-d'Oise.
 She called on the French government to indict the officers who killed Adama, and for the elements of his autopsy to be reexamined, saying:

 My brother withstood the weight of those three gendarmes for nine minutes.
 Today we are insisting, we are asking that the facts be recategorised as voluntary homicide.
 They willingly killed Adama.
-They decided that Adama Traore would die, that he would die on his 24th birthday.
+They decided that Adama Traoré would die, that he would die on his 24th birthday.
 No man, no person should die in this way, dying at 24 years old.
 Today we denounce police impunity in the death of Adama Traoré.
 Police impunity in France.
 We denounce racial violence.
 We denounce social violence.

 Famous attendees of the march included DJ Snake, Danielle Simonnet and Manuel Bompard.